TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    instances and then apply arithmetic operations which take place within the current context for the active thread.
 An alternative approach is to use context methods for calculating within a specific context.
-The methods are similar to those for the :class:`Decimal` class and are only briefly recounted here.
+The methods are similar to those for the :class:`Decimal` kundi and are only briefly recounted here.